I am an iOS software engineer. I live in Portland, Oregon.

 - PIX System iOS + tvOS apps (2016-2020)

 - The apps I worked on while at PIX are used by Hollywood directors, actors and executives, many of which are popular household names.
 To deliver solid professional products, I focused on establishing processes for the team to move fast while still keeping code quality high: efficient git workflows for day-to-day work as well as app releases; investment in CI/CD, unit testing, refactoring, code readability and documentation; thorough code reviews.
-This was also an opportunity to learn AVFoundation and use NSOperations more intensely, to facilitate handling of DRM, watermarking, loading of metadata and user notes.
+This was done in collaboration with other tech leads and with the buy-in of other engineers.
+PIX also gave me an opportunity to learn AVFoundation and use NSOperations more intensely, to facilitate handling of DRM, watermarking, loading of metadata and user notes.
 Since we were maintaining multiple apps, I split the code base of the main app into reusable Swift/ObjC frameworks to move faster in the long term.
+This allowed us to spin up a brand new tvOS app and release it very quickly.
 Mentoring played a much bigger role than in previous positions, and it was rewarding to see younger engineers grow.

 [App Store page]